Monday, January 30, 2017

 Why is this discussion about "Populations" important to the discussion about the arrival of human-like intelligence?
 At the risk of oversimplifying this a bit, I'll state that Population III stars lead to the formation of Population II stars, and Population II stars lead to the formation of Population I stars.
 As each generation of stars lived out their lifespans, they made way for the next generation to arise.
 Population I stars could not have formed 13.5B years ago; there weren't enough heavy elements around.
 Just as today, it is extremely unlikely that Population III stars could arise now; there's too much heavy elements around.

 Life is very unlikely to have occurred until Population I stars formed and supported terrestrial planets.
-Terrestrial planets in the Goldilocks Zone around their star then had to have the necessary events and composition to allow for the spark of life to occur, and subsequently support life until species of higher intelligence evolves.
+Terrestrial planets in the Goldilocks Zone around their star then had to have the necessary events and composition to allow for the spark of life to occur, and subsequently support life until species of higher intelligence evolve.

 Is Earth ahead of the curve for the development of life?